maxx1128/atomic-sass/README.md

 # Atomic Sass

 This is my Sass framework for generating Atomic CSS classes.
-These classes are created through Sass maps and have a `.zz-` namespace that can be quickly replaced or removed by seeting it to an empty string.
+These classes are created through Sass maps and have a `.as-` namespace that can be quickly replaced or removed by seeting it to an empty string.

 ### Setup